ngblume/biss-safety-analyzer/README.md

 In the example CPW (ST=24bits) with SPW (ST=16bits), this number is given as 13.

 ---
-&#9888; REST is identical to README from https://github.com/saleae/biss-analyzer
+&#9888; This heavily based on the "normal" BISS analyzer: https://github.com/saleae/biss-analyzer

 ---